brandonkal/inkjet/README.md

 ````

 Note this code block above is defined as js.
 By default, inkjet supports sh, bash, zsh, fish, dash, JavaScript (node),
 Python, Ruby, PHP, Go (yaegi), and TypeScript (deno) as scripting runtimes!
-Using shebang syntax, you can use any other interpretter to execute your scripts.
+Using shebang syntax, you can use any other interpreter to execute your scripts.

 Then, try running one of your commands!